CompuTec/processforce-docs/current/administrator-guide/udfs.md

 Supplementary fields are often added to master data and documents to meet specific customers’ business process requirements.

 In this section working on UDFs with ProcessForce is described.
-Please check the respective SAP Business One documentation [the respective SAP Business One documentation entry](https://help.sap.com/viewer/68a2e87fb29941b5bf959a184d9c6727/10.0/en-US/4510ff7bcf465d7be10000000a11466f.html), to find out more about the SAP Business One UDF option.
+Please check the respective SAP Business One documentation the respective [SAP Business One documentation entry](https://help.sap.com/viewer/68a2e87fb29941b5bf959a184d9c6727/10.0/en-US/4510ff7bcf465d7be10000000a11466f.html), to find out more about the SAP Business One UDF option.

 ---

-## Adding UDFs
+## Adding User Defined Fields

 :::danger
     It is impossible to add UDFs to the Costed Bill of Materials form.